adhamera/Plant_App/README.md

 #### 3.0

-- Users can view directions to plant shops on a map
+- Users can view directions to nearby plant shops on a map
 - Twilio API to send plant watering reminders
-- Google maps API to implement a map showing nearby plant stores
+- User authentication features
+- Users can delete plant notes